It’s a known fact clear aligners, like Invisalign®, work – we’ve all seen the results. But how do clear aligners straighten teeth precisely?

 - Keep to the aligner change schedule your orthodontist recommends.

 - Monitor the fit of your aligners and contact your orthodontist if you have any concerns.

 - Keep in mind that it’s impossible to accurately predict how many aligners or even series of aligners it will take to reach your goals.
-Be flexible.
+Try to keep an open mind and be flexible.

 - In some instances, the bone will not allow the teeth to move into the desired position.
-In these cases, you can either accept the result, consider braces, or even a dental procedure such as a veneer to achieve the desired results.
+In these cases, you can either accept the result, consider braces, or look into dental treatments, such as veneers, to achieve the desired results.